NettamCharansai/CLV-prediction-using-BigQuery/README.md

 - Modify SQL queries based on dataset requirements

 ## Contribution
+This project was completed as part of the **GCCF Course Lab Work**.
 Contributions are welcome!
 Feel free to fork the repo and submit pull requests.

+## License
+This project is licensed under the **MIT License**.